DESIGNING FOR AND WITH USERS ON THE AUTISM SPECTRUM

 HOW TO SUBMIT

-Please contact Marc Fabri ([log in to unmask]) to receive a personal invitation through the conference CMS.
+Please contact Marc Fabri ([log in to unmask]) to receive a personal submission invite through the conference CMS.
+Please DO NOT submit your paper through the general HCII paper submission route as it may then not be part of this session.

 WHAT WE ACCEPT

 All papers must report completed work with results available at the time of final submission.
 Proposals for new frameworks, protocols, etc. must emerge from research or practice and cannot be simply position papers.
-Any study involving human participants must have had approval by an Institutional Review Board or Ethics Committee.
+Data from studies that have not been approved by an institutional ethics review board must meet criteria for being exempt from human participants research.

-Papers for review must be 4 pages long and be formatted using the Springer Paper Template available from https://designingforautism.wordpress.com/call-for-papers/.
-You can include tables and figures.
-You must include references.
+Extended abstracts of 3-4 pages must be formatted using the Springer Paper Template available from https://designingforautism.wordpress.com/call-for-papers/.
+Please include any references, tables and figures in the extended abstract.

 For full information please visit https://designingforautism.wordpress.com

-We look forward to seeing you in Vancouver in July 2017!
+We look forward to seeing you in Toronto in July 2016!

 Marc Fabri, Leeds Beckett University, UK